bananafish9107/bananafish9107.github.io/content/home/research areas/service4.md

 +++
-title = "Digital Humanities and Translation of Architectural Terms"
+title = "Digital Humanities & Translation "
 +++

 Focus on translating and contextualizing ancient Chinese architectural terms using digital tools to enhance understanding across cultures and disciplines.